prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 377 - Conditions for granting legal aid

-1. The applicant  shall be entitled to apply fo r legal aid where:
+1. The applicant  shall be entitled to apply for legal aid where:
 	- (a) owing to his economic situation, he is wholly or partly unable to meet the costs referred to in Rule 376; and
 	- (b) the action in respect of which the application for legal aid is made has a reasonable prospect of success, considering the applicant’s procedural position; and
 	- (c) the claimant applying for legal aid is entitled to bring actions under Article 47 of the Agreement .